digitalbazaar/bedrock/CONTRIBUTING.md

 * Two-space indentation, NO tabs.
-* Same-line curly brackets, keep else/elseif/catch/while on the same line as a related ending bracket.
+* Same-line curly brackets, keep else/elseif/catch/while on the same line as a related opening bracket; put one space before opening brackets.
 * No extra spaces after if, while, etc. before the parenthetical.
 * Use semicolons.
 * Use camelCase for variables, method names, etc. Only use underscores as a